aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to POTX within C++ Applications" h2="Convert XPS to POTX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate XPS to POTX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add a feature to integrate XPS to POTX conversion inside your C++ applications?
+XPS is a fixed-layout document format developed by Microsoft and is used to store documents in an XML-based format.
+POTX is a PowerPoint Open XML template file format used to store PowerPoint presentations.
+Converting XPS to POTX can help you create presentations with a consistent look and feel.

+<h2>How Aspose.Total Helps for XPS to POTX Conversion</h2>

+You can easily export XPS to PPTX by using Aspose.PDF for C++.
+It is a powerful PDF processing API that enables you to create, read, edit, and convert PDF documents.
+It also allows you to export XPS to PPTX format.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to POTX.
+It is a powerful presentation processing API that enables you to create, read, edit, and convert presentations.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for working with PDF, Word, Excel, PowerPoint, and other file formats.
+It allows you to create, read, edit, and convert documents and presentations in various formats.
+With Aspose.Total for C++, you can easily export XPS to POTX in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}